DIY nightstand in light oak

 | | |

-I always wondered why quality furniture is always so expensive… Then I made 2 nightstands and now I understand, it is hard work!
-However, getting these nightstands with a little sweat equity and at nearly half the price, I think it was worth it!
+I always wondered why high-quality furniture is always so expensive.
+Then, I made two nightstands on my own, and now I understand.
+It is hard work!
+However, after getting these nightstands with a little sweat equity and at nearly half the price, I think it was worth it!
 I know this looks intimidating, but it is not as bad as it may seem.
-I will walk you through the entire process and you can do it too!
+I will walk you through the entire DIY nightstand tutorial so you can do it too!

 • 1 2×2, 120” board